chnyda/taikungoclient/client/docs/OpenStackZoneListQuery.md

 HasOpenstackProject returns a boolean if a field has been set.

-### SetOpenstackProjectNil

-`func (o *OpenStackZoneListQuery) SetOpenstackProjectNil(b bool)`

- SetOpenstackProjectNil sets the value for OpenstackProject to be an explicit nil

-### UnsetOpenstackProject
-`func (o *OpenStackZoneListQuery) UnsetOpenstackProject()`

-UnsetOpenstackProject ensures that no value is present for OpenstackProject, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)